Mandaris-LLC/react-native-navigation-full-circle/CONTRIBUTING.md

 1. Install dependencies:

     ```
-    yarn install
+    npm install
     ```

 1. Run the playground project in Android and iOS so that you can get a feel for the project.

-    1. `yarn start` to get the package running in a terminal, leave it open
+    1. `npm run start` to get the package running in a terminal, leave it open

-    1. iOS: `yarn xcode` & run the project from XCode
+    1. iOS: `npm run xcode` & run the project from XCode

     1. Android: Open the app in Android Studio and click `Run`

 1. Run the tests.
 Before you start changing things, make sure everything works.

      ```
-     yarn test-all
+     npm run test-all
      ```

 ## Troubleshooting

 * If the tests fail with an error like `Ineligible destinations for the "ReactNativeNavigation" scheme`, double check that you have the latest XCode installed.
 * If the tests fail because an Android emulator isn't available (something like `com.android.builder.testing.api.DeviceException: No connected devices!`), start the Android project from Android Studio and leave the emulator running, then try again.
 * If the tests fail with an error such as:

 ```js